Bird Cage Theatre: Entertainment

 One of the first acts at the Bird Cage was Mademoiselle De Granville (Alma Hayes), also known as the "Female Hercules" and "the woman with the iron jaw".
 She performed feats of strength, specializing in picking up heavy objects with her teeth.
 Other acts included the Irish comic duo Burns and Trayers (John H. Burns and Matthew Trayers); comic singer Irene Baker; Carrie Delmar, a serious opera singer; and comedian Nola Forest.

 Entertainment included masquerade balls featuring cross-dressing entertainers, like comedians David Waters and Will Curlew.
 Miners could drink and dance all night if they chose.

 One of the prime entertainments at the Bird Cage theatre was Cornish wrestling competitions, with the results being regularly published in the UK.

 Stage magic shows were also popular at the Bird Cage with one magician saying he could catch bullets with his teeth and barely escaping with his life when someone who was not part of the show challenged him.

-Longest poker game

-The longest poker game in history was played in the basement of the theater.
-Those who wished to play had to buy-in for a thousand dollars ($1,000) up front.
-Among the notable people who played in this particular game were George Hearst, Diamond Jim Brady, Adolphus Busch, Doc Holliday, Bat Masterson, and Wyatt Earp.
-The poker game was played continuously 24 hours a day, 7 days a week.
-It continued from 1881 to 1889 for a total of eight years.
-It is estimated that approximately $10 million was exchanged in the game during the eight years that it lasted and that the Bird Cage retained ten percent of that money.